 These white cedars, Thuja occidentalis, have had the lower 2/3 of their growth cut off, a practice known as “limbing up.”
 This practice, when performed on evergreens, never really looks good and is something to be avoided whenever possible.
 These homeowners didn’t, sadly, giving us another Bad Pruning to learn from.

 The lesson, in short: don’t cut a living branch completely off an evergreen tree for aesthetic reasons.

 Why is this the rule for evergreens?
 It has to do with these trees’ natural shape, and how they store energy and grow.
 Evergreen trees don’t have the well-placed extra buds and food reserves that deciduous trees do.
-They therefore almost never regrow where pruned back hard, such as back to the trunk or the ground.
+They therefore rarely regrow where pruned back hard, such as back to the trunk or the ground.
 Limbing them gets you a plant with stilt-legs and knobby knees.

 A newly planted tree is one occasion when you might want to take off a limb.
-When a new tree is brought home form the nursery, it may have a few branches that are overlapping or growing right next to each other.
-This tends to happen more often when trees are young, so removal of such branches is acceptable.
+When a new tree is brought home from the nursery, it may have a few branches that are overlapping or growing right next to each other.
+This tends to happen more often when trees are young, so the removal of such branches is acceptable.
 This means that another branch will still be growing in that area.

 Alternatives To Limbing Up

 - Prune back lightly.
 Cutting back much less of a younger branch to a node won’t make the tree look as bare, and healthy regrowth is likely.
 The younger you start this kind of intervention on the lower limbs, the better.